-- 1. Schneider and Pea (2013) explore the use of eye-tracking hardware in an online collaboration environment.
+Schneider and Pea (2013) [Investigation 13] explore the use of eye-tracking hardware in an online collaboration environment.
 The traces of where the participants' eyes are looking can be made available to the students themselves in real time, as well as to researchers retrospectively.
 When the students see where their partners are looking, they adjust their own visual attention.
 This can enhance joint attention.
-Just as we see in Investigation 12, joint attention can be required for productive collaboration.
-This component of shared understanding and intersubjectivity will be discussed at length in the theoretical and philosophical investigations of Part III.
-Access to eye-tracker traces for CSCL researchers can be useful for formulating objective measures of common ground. - 2.
-Chen, Scardamalia and Bereiter (2015) provide a new feature within Knowledge Forum for classes to promote what the students identify as "promising ideas."
-This provides "group agency" support for the group to reflect upon directions to pursue in their own collaborative discourse.
-This feature appears to be a promising idea for extending this popular software, even for use by students as young as eight years old. - 3.
-Kapur and Kinzer (2009) discovered one of the most intriguing results of CSCL experimental research.
+Just as we saw in Investigation 12, joint attention can be required for productive collaboration.
+This component of shared understanding and intersubjectivity will be discussed at length in the later theoretical and philosophical investigations.
+Access to eye-tracker traces for CSCL researchers can be useful for formulating objective measures of common ground.

+1. Kapur and Kinzer (2009) [Investigation 14] discovered one of the most intriguing results of CSCL experimental research.
 They determined that allowing collaborating student groups to struggle and even fail at tasks that are ill-structured and beyond their skills and abilities may be a productive exercise in failure.
-The "failed" groups may develop relevant group practices of conceptualization, decomposition, representation, inscription or problem solving that are useful in subsequent efforts, whether collaborative or individual.
+They may develop relevant group practices of problem solving that are useful in subsequent efforts, whether collaborative or individual.
 This discovery has implications for sequencing the presentation of problems and challenges for collaborative work-an important but subtle part of CSCL curricular design.
-The efficacy to long-term group learning of temporary failure also problematizes the traditional emphasis on testing the short-term success of individuals.
+The efficacy of failure also problematizes the traditional approach to testing the short-term success of individuals.